 Create standardized workflows

 You should create custom workflows replicating the day-to-day routine processes using the workflow module of your document management system.
 Document management applications allow you to create workflows where you can route documents or groups of documents to a sequence of multiple users for gaining approval or making changes.
 For example, you can create a workflow to replicate the leave approval process for employees.
-You can design the workflow to route the leave application to the line manager, senior manager, the HR manager and then again to the line manager in that order, seeking approval at each stage.
+You can design the workflow to route the leave application to the line manager, senior manager, the HR manager and then again to the line manager in that order, seeking approval and digital signature at each stage.
 If the application is rejected at any stage, the workflow ends and the line manager and the employee can be notified of the same.
 Similarly, you can emulate even more complex processes by incorporating voting mechanisms and other forms of decision-making mechanisms into your workflows.

 Implementing document management software: The practices